Frequently Asked Questions

 Why are/is the grayscale games/library malfunctioning on my Thumby?

 Disclaimer: This library is not currently maintained nor guaranteed by the TinyCircuits team, use it as an external resource at your own discretion.
+Games submitted to the Thumby Arcade may not work on every Thumby device due to the nature of individual programming and alternative software setups designed by individual game-makers - please direct issues to the game authors via opening issues on their GitHub repository fork.

 This is an ongoing community effort so we appreciate your continued patience and the dedication of the Grayscale Brain Titans working on bringing grayscale functionality to all Thumbys!